 Linen can be produced in different colors, depending on the technique of retting you apply.
 Retting is the process of rotting away cellular tissues and pectin with moisture, mostly with a kind of water bath.
-Whether you use running water of the river, shallow basins filled with sweet water, deeper basins filled with sweet water or basins filled with sea water, each technique will result in a different color.
+Whether you use running water of the river, or shallow basins filled with sweet water, or deeper basins filled with sweet water, or basins filled with sea water, each technique will result in a different color.
 It’s a kinda magic.

 According to the local legend of the hamlet of Firdgum in the northwest of province Friesland, an area where before the potato was introduced in the seventeenth century, mainly flax was grown, even the Pope in Rome walked in cloths made in Firdgum.
 Just, so you know.
 Read also our blog post Know where to find your sweet potato and get familiar with the area where potatoes where commercially produced in Europe for the first time ever.

 Things really took off in Frisia with wool in the seventh century.
 It is from this century onward, that pallia Fresonica was produced with great craftsmanship and in large quantities.
 And it is the internationally renowned, Frisia-coast based, wool-textile artist Claudy Jongstra who fully stands within this local tradition 1,400 years later.
 As thru-hikers, we appreciate woolen products because it prevents us from starting to smell badly for a while longer when on the trail.
 Although, some hikers say when you start to smell bad it, it means you are having a good time.
 Frieze fabric today, by the way, is a heavy durable coarse wool fabric.
 A fabric with a rough surface.
 If you think the name Frieze points to being a Frisian descendent, think again.
 See our post From Patriot to Insurgent: John Fries and the tax rebellions.